DMX: Legacy

 DMX's funeral ("DMX's Homegoing Celebration") took place in Brooklyn at the Christian Cultural Center on April 25, 2021.
 It was livestreamed on the BET Network and its YouTube channel.
 It lasted around five hours to a limited capacity of 2,000 people.
 DMX's casket was in the color red and featured the word "FAITH" in large printing.
 It was featured in the front of the room.
 People who were in attendance included Nas, Lil Kim, Alicia Keys and Swizz Beatz as well as the pastor of the church, Reverend A.R.
 Bernard.
 Louis Farrakhan, a leader of the Nation of Islam, joined the service via Zoom.
 With the exception of Alicia Keys, Nas and Lil Kim, they all gave speeches.
 DMX's former wife, Tashera Simmons and Ruff Ryders founders Waah & Dee also gave a speech.
 There was some controversial testimonies like former Def Jam chief Lyor Cohen, when his video featured an overhead view of a beach and explained how Earl Simmons was a wonderful man while DMX was a gremlin.
 Additionally, Def Jam cofounder Russell Simmons compared his own issues with drug abuse to DMX via video.
 The homegoing ended with DMX's obituary read on stage and a virtual performance from Faith Evans.

 At the funeral, New York City community leader and peacemaker Erica Ford presented DMX's family several citations and proclamations from the New York governor's and Senate's office, including a proclamation from the New York state Senate declaring December 18—DMX's birthday—"Earl 'DMX' Simmons Day."
 Additional citations came from Gov. Andrew Cuomo and Mayor Mike Spano of Yonkers (the hometown of DMX).
 Cuomo had the flag flying over the state capitol on the day of DMX's death presented to his family.

-On June 28, 2021, his music was represented by former Def Jam labelmate Method Man, close friend Swizz Beatz, Busta Rhymes and actor Michael K. Williams (who himself would pass away five months later) at the BET Awards 2021.
+On June 28, 2021, his music was represented by former Def Jam labelmate Method Man, close friend Swizz Beatz, Busta Rhymes and actor Michael K. Williams at the BET Awards 2021.

+On May 27, 2026, the Yonkers City Council passed a unanimous vote to rename School Street and Brooke Street as "Earl DMX Simmons Way."